Erikline/Face2Face_FileTransfer/README_en.md

 ## ⚙️ Configuration

-- 📂 The default upload directory is `uploads/`
+- 📂 The upload directory is set to `uploads/` by default
-- You can change it in `config.py`:
+- To modify, edit `config.py`:

     ```python
     UPLOAD_FOLDER = "uploads"